 - Computer display (monitor);

-- Multimedia computer display;

-- TV;

 - Projector.

-Turn off your computer and the peripherals, unplug the AC adapter and the power cord before connecting the external display.
+- Turn off your computer and the peripherals, unplug the AC adapter and the power cord before connecting the external display.

 Connect the power cord after connecting all other cables.

 Turn on the peripherals, then turn on your computer.